-We know that this website and the apps are used by a huge range of people including professionals such pilots and ground crew, by plane spotters and aviation enthusiasts, and by anyone who just wants to track a friend or is curious about the planes overhead.
+We know that this website and Plane Finder flight tracking apps are used by a huge range of people including aviation professionals such as pilots and ground crew, by plane spotters and aviation enthusiasts, and by anyone who just wants to track a friend or is curious about the planes overhead.

 Relying on two avionics components ADS-B uses: